 The City's rationale for allocating investments semi-geographically is dependent upon the location of low- and moderate-income populations, which are most concentrated in the areas with the highest percentage of low- and moderate-income Census Block Groups.
-The proposed project site is located in Census Tract 902 Block Group 2 as shown on the Low- and Moderate-Income Areas by Block Group Map.
+The proposed project site is located at 645 Dolores Avenue, Douglas, AZ 85607 in Census Tract 8 and is adjacent to many of the City's low- and moderate-income block groups.